-During the past three years, the primary obstacles that our program has endured are the lasting negative effects of the COVID pandemic and an unprecedented difficulty in carrying out day-to-day activities.
-Continuing staff shortage, reduced availability of supplies resulting from supply chain delays and the continued increased price of construction supplies/components has resulted in a significant impact to the Jefferson County CDBG programs.
+During the past few years, the primary obstacles that our program has endured are the lasting negative effects of the pandemic and an unprecedented difficulty in carrying out day-to-day activities.
+Continued staff shortage, reduced availability of supplies resulting from supply chain delays and the continued increased price of construction supplies/components has resulted in a significant impact to the Jefferson County CDBG programs.
 While no services have been cut or reduced, longer delivery times (windows, HVAC systems, siding, etc.) and increased material costs are estimated to affect our program for the foreseeable future.
 Job completion dates have been significantly delayed because of contractor staffing issues, decreased material availability, or extended delivery timeframes.

-Additionally, some state and federal budget cuts which affect local agencies that traditionally deliver services to low-moderate income individuals and families have had an equally significant impact on Jefferson County LMI residents.
-In addition, some needs are not met because of choices to fund one set of priority needs over another.
-Jefferson County will continue to seek out additional areas of funding and investigate leveraging opportunities if available.
+Various state and federal budget cuts which affect local agencies that traditionally deliver services to low-moderate income individuals/families have had an equally significant impact on Jefferson County LMI.
+Additionally, some needs are not met because of the choices to fund one set of priority needs over another.
+Jefferson County will continue to seek out additional areas of funding and investigate leveraging opportunities, if necessary and available.